 Go to www.linkedin.com in your web browser and log in.

 Click in the search box across the top of the screen and type in something that you'd like to search for on LinkedIn.
-You can click to select one of the suggestions that LinkedIn comes up with, or you can click the magnifying glass icon (or press the "Enter" key on your keyboard) to search for exactly what you typed in.
+You can click to select one of the suggestions, or you can click the magnifying glass icon (or press the "Enter" key on your keyboard) to search for exactly what you typed in.

 Once you're on the results screen, you can refine your results in various ways.
 Note that some filters may require you to be subscribed to LinkedIn Premium (so we haven't listed them here).

-If you're searching for people on LinkedIn, you can use the menu on the left to narrow your search based on:
+If you're searching on LinkedIn, you can use the menu across the top to narrow your search based on:

-If you're searching for jobs on LinkedIn, you can narrow your results by:
+If you're searching for jobs on LinkedIn, you can use the filter menu on the right to narrow your results by: